Aiman767/LoRa-agriculture-network/README.md

 - [ ] Lo-Ra on ESP8266
 - [ ] Lo-Ra on Surbodinate Field Units
 - [ ] Lo-Ra comms between Main Control and Surbodinate Units.

+**NOTE**: On project completion, directions will be given for implementation.

 ---